Hebe Society: Publications

-The Hebe Society produces a magazine, Hebe News, four times a year.
+The Hebe Society produces a magazine, Hebe News, three times a year.
 It is illustrated in colour with contributions from UK and international plant enthusiasts, and contains articles on hebes and New Zealand native plants and gardens.

 Cuttings Exchange and Seed Distribution

 Cuttings or seeds are swapped via the quarterly magazine Hebe News.
 Many less well-known, but worthwhile, plants can be received.
 This is a good way for members to increase their collection of hebes and New Zealand native plants.

 Shows

-The society exhibits at 4 major shows throughout the UK to stimulate interest in hebes and other New Zealand native plants.
-The shows are: HPS (Kent Group), Arley Garden Festival (Cheshire), Great Gardening Show (Surrey), and Llangollen Gardening Show (north Wales).
+The society exhibits at various shows around the UK such as Hampton Court Garden Festival,RHS Specialist shows,BBC Gardeners World Plant Fairs, The Alpine Society Spring Show.

 Picture Library

 An extensive library of slides and digital images covering a wide range of hebes and New Zealand native plants is available to members on loan.

 Collections

-Collections of hebes are held by members in Guernsey, North Yorkshire, and The Quinta Arboretum, Swettenham, Cheshire.
+Collections of hebes are held by members in North Yorkshire, Kent and Sussex.The Lovell Quinta Arboretum, Swettenham, Cheshire.